-Mr José Ignacio Morales Plaza and his related persons have not incurred, during the 2022 and up to the date of preparation of these consolidated annual accounts, in a situation of direct or indirect conflict with the interests of the Company, except as provided for in the third and fifth resolutions of the meeting of the Board of Directors of 1 March 2022 and in the first resolution of the meeting of the Board of Directors of 1 March 2022 and in the first resolution of the meeting of the Board of Directors of 1 March 2022 and in the first resolution of the meeting of the Board of Directors of 1 March 2022 and from intervening in the resolutions or decisions.
-Also, in his capacity as the individual representing the position of sole director or that held by the Company at various Group companies, as well as joint director of Célere Fórum Barcelona, S.L., neither he nor his related persons found themselves in a situation of direct or indirect conflict with the interests of the Company in 2022 and up until the date of drafting of these consolidated annual accounts, and therefore he did not have to abstain from intervening in rulings or decisions relating to this situation of conflict.
-Finally, it should be added that Mr José Ignacio Morales Plaza participates in the management or holds a stake in Navamolo, S.L., Moviplamopla, S.L., and Vagovaga, S.L., entities with a corporate purpose similar to that of Vía Célere.
+Mr José Ignacio Morales Plaza and his related persons have not been in a situation of direct or indirect conflict with the interest of the Group since 01 January 2023 and until 18 September 2023, the date on which he ceased to hold his status as a member of the Board of Directors of the Parent Company, so he has not had to refrain from intervening in the agreements or decisions, except as provided for in the eighth agreement of the meeting of the Board of Directors of the Parent Company dated 24 February 2023.
+Also, in his capacity as the individual representing the position of sole director or that held by the Parent Company at various Group companies, as well as joint director of Célere Fórum Barcelona, S.L., neither he nor his related persons found themselves in a situation of direct or indirect conflict with the interests of the Company from 1 January 2023 until 18 September 2023, and therefore he did not have to abstain from intervening in rulings or decisions relating to this situation of conflict.
+Finally, it should be added that Mr José Ignacio Morales Plaza participated in the management or held a share in Navamolo, S.L., Moviplamopla, S.L., and Vagovaga, S.L., entities with a corporate purpose similar to that of Vía Célere.

-Mr Antoni Elias Sugrañes and his related persons have not been involved, since 5 July 2022, the date on which he became a member of the management body, and up to the date of preparation of these consolidated financial statements, in a situation of direct or indirect conflict with the interests of the Group, meaning that he has not had to abstain from intervening in resolutions or decisions relating to this situation of conflict.
+Mr Antoni Elias Sugrañes and his related persons has not, since 2023 and until the date of drafting of these consolidated annual accounts, found themselves in a situation of direct or indirect conflict with the Company's interests, and therefore have not had to abstain from intervening in rulings or decisions relating to this situation of conflict.

-26. Events after the reporting period
+26. Events after reporting period